What happens to your skin when you quit smoking?

 Image from Journal of the American Society of Plastic Surgeons

-As already discussed smoking bombards your entire body with a long list of harmful, toxic chemicals which affect the skin.
+As already discussed, smoking bombards your entire body with a long list of harmful, toxic chemicals which affect the skin.
 Skin becomes grey, saggy, dry and flaky.

-Carbon monoxide levels in your blood drop to normal and within weeks, your skin will be visibly benefiting from increased oxygen and antioxidant levels
+Carbon monoxide levels in your blood drop to normal and within weeks, your skin will be visibly benefiting from increased oxygen and antioxidant levels.

 Smoking causes smaller blood vessels to shut down (which is why smokers’ skin has a grey complexion).

-As your circulation recovers and the level of nutrients and oxygen being delivered to your skin return to normal and you soon recover that healthy glow that you’ve been missing.
-The body’s ability to repair itself from the skin damage caused by smoking is remarkable – eventually you can end up looking ten years younger than you would as a smoker.
+As your circulation recovers and the level of nutrients and oxygen being delivered to your skin returns to normal, you soon recover that healthy glow that you’ve been missing.

 The picture above is one of a series from a study on facial changes caused by smoking – a comparison between smoking and non-smoking identical twins.